 Accepting New Patients In Maryland, DC & Pennsylvania!
 Hiring New Clinicians to Join our Team Now!

-What Is ARFID & How Is It Different from Picky Eating?
+What Is ARFID?
+How It Differs From Picky Eating

 What Is ARFID and How Is It Different from Picky Eating

-Most of us know someone who’s particular about food.
-Maybe they won’t touch mushrooms.
-Maybe they need their foods separated on the plate.
-As a kid, maybe they survived on chicken nuggets and plain pasta for what felt like years.
+Most of us know someone who is particular about food.
+Maybe they will not touch mushrooms.
+Maybe they need their foods kept separate on the plate.
+As a kid, maybe they lived on chicken nuggets and plain pasta for what felt like years.

-And most of the time, that’s completely fine.
-Kids go through phases.
+Most of the time, that is completely fine.
+Children go through phases.
 Adults have preferences.
 Nobody needs to love every food on the planet.

-But sometimes, what looks like extreme pickiness is actually something deeper, something that doesn’t get better with time, exposure, or gentle encouragement.
-Sometimes it’s ARFID.
+But sometimes what looks like extreme pickiness is something deeper, something that does not ease with time, exposure, or gentle encouragement.
+Sometimes it is ARFID.

-I’m Jamie Jones, founder of Juniper Blu Collective, and I’ve worked with people navigating eating disorders for over 17 years.
-One of the things I see again and again is how long it takes people, especially adults, to realize that their relationship with food isn’t just a quirk.
-It’s a pattern that’s been quietly shaping their health, their relationships, and their sense of freedom for years.
+I am Jamie Jones, founder of Juniper Blu Collective, and I have worked with people navigating eating disorders for more than 17 years.
+One pattern I see again and again is how long it takes people, especially adults, to recognize that their relationship with food is not just a quirk.
+It is a pattern that has quietly shaped their health, their relationships, and their sense of freedom for years.

-This post is for anyone who’s wondered whether their eating habits (or their child’s) have crossed a line.
-Let’s talk about what ARFID actually is, how it’s different from picky eating, and what it looks like when it follows someone into adulthood
+This guide is for anyone who has wondered whether their eating, or their child’s, has crossed a line.
+Let’s talk about what ARFID actually is, how it differs from picky eating, what it looks like when it follows someone into adulthood, and how it is diagnosed and treated.

 Table of Contents